Baird Holm 2021 Technology and Data Protection Forum

 From 10/28/2021 8:00 am until 10/28/2021 5:00 pm

-Baird Holm’s Technology and Data Protection Forum is an educational offering for our clients and guests that highlights current and emerging information on privacy and data security issues faced by all companies and provides practical insights about how to successfully navigate them.
+Baird Holm’s Technology and Data Protection Forum is an educational offering for our clients and guests that highlights current and emerging information on privacy and data security issues and provides practical insights about how to successfully navigate them.
 This year, Baird Holm is excited to host its Technology and Data Protection Forum in-person and online.
 Of course, the safety of our guests, staff, and attorneys remains our top priority and we will continue to look to the CDC and other authorities for guidance as the Forum draws closer.
 We will promptly notify you if our plans change.

 Thursday, October 28, 2021